dpwiese/personal-website/content/posts/react-native-gomobile.md

 ```

 Now, we can pass a JSON string from JavaScript, across the bridge and into Go, where it can be parsed and the data used within the function.
+Any other fields present in the JSON but not defined in the types will simply be ignored.
+The following Go snippet shows how, using the types defined above, the JSON string can be parsed and the values easily accessed for use within our Go function.

 ```go
 func SolveBVPWithInputs(configString string) float64 {